USCbiostats/PM566/content/authors/kjhealy/_index.md

 ---
 authors:
-- kjhealy
+- EmilHvitfeldt
-name: Kieran Healy
+name: Emil Hvitfeldt
 superuser: true
 ---

-Kieran Healy is Professor of Sociology at Duke University.
+Emil Hvitfeldt is a Research Programmer at University of Southern California.